JaiTheGuy/GMPythonLoops/README.md

 > [!NOTE]
 > There will be some questions, examples, and coding exercises throughout the lesson plan.
 You can optimize the content of these interaction pieces based on your classroom.
 It's highly recommended to go over the content of the interaction pieces as they help progress to the final project of the lesson.
 >
+> When teaching remotely, specifically on Zoom, encourage students to use the 'Rasie Hand' feature and use break out rooms when you start doing coding exercises and the coding final mini-project.
+>
-> You will see an (important sign) next to these pieces to encourage student participation during lecture for questions, peer coding and/or independent work
+> You will see an (important sign) next to these pieces to encourage student participation during lecture for questions, peer coding and/or independent work.

 ## Introduction To The Concept of Loops: